 The Disabilities of the Arm, Shoulder and Hand (DASH) questionnaire

 The DASH questionnaire consists of 30 questions regarding limitations to complete physical activities due to upper extremity pain/impairment.
-Participants will be asked to respond to each question based on their experiences over the preceding week according to a 5-point Likert scale ranging from 1 (no difficulty) to 5 (unable to do).
-Responses will be scored out of 5 and averaged to produce a score out of 100 with higher scores representing greater disability.
+Participants were asked to respond to each question based on their experiences over the preceding week according to a 5-point Likert scale ranging from 1 (no difficulty) to 5 (unable to do).
+Responses were scored out of 5 and averaged to produce a score out of 100 with higher scores representing greater disability.

 Time frame: Baseline and 4 weeks